hadley/adv-r/Functions.md

 f(x)
 x$a
 ```

+(There are two important exceptions to the copy-on-modify rule: environments and reference classes.
+These can be modified in place, so extra care is needed when working with them.)

 This is notably different to languages like Java where you can modify the inputs to a function.
 This copy-on-modify behaviour has important performance consequences which are discussed in depth in [[profiling]].
 (Note that the performance consequences are a result of R's implementation of copy-on-modify semantics, they are not true in general.
 Clojure is a new language that makes extensive use of copy-on-modify semantics with limited performance consequences.)